30+ delicious crunchy salad toppings to spice up your salad game. ♡ From nuts and seeds to veggies and cheese crisps, there is something for everyone.

 Sliced almonds are a popular salad topping.
 They are tasty, nutritious, and look so appealing on top of lettuce or spinach.

-- Also try: slivered almonds, honey roasted
+- Also try: slivered almonds, honey-roasted, candied almonds

 - Favorite salads with sliced almonds: romaine or spinach berry salads and Asian chicken salad.
 We use sliced almonds in our berry poppyseed salad.
 Find the recipe here.